Located near the heart of Los Angeles, the University of Southern California is one of the nation's top private research universities.

 Community RelationsUSC is an active partner in efforts to enhance the social, economic, physical and cultural aspects of the neighborhoods adjacent to both the University Park and Health Sciences campuses.

-USCCCR provides resources that strengthen the communities around USC's campuses, deepen USC's ties to these diverse communities, and foster positive relations between USC and those people who are most directly affected by USC's presence in these neighborhoods.
+USC CCR provides and helps to facilitate resources that strengthen the communities around USC's campuses, deepen USC's ties to these diverse communities and foster positive relations between USC and those people who are most directly affected by USC's presence in these neighborhoods.
+USC CCR also administers the USC School for Early Childhood Education, the USC Educational Opportunity Programs Center and the Los Angeles Metro Minority Business Enterprise Center.

-More than 265 community service programs administered by USC and affiliated institutions serve more than 430,000 persons and provide volunteer opportunities for more than 40,000 USC students, faculty, staff and alumni and friends each year.
+More than 250 community service programs sponsored by or affiliated with USC and partner institutions serve more than 430,000 persons and provide volunteer opportunities for more than 40,000 USC students, faculty, staff and alumni and friends each year.
 These volunteers contribute more than 1.2 million volunteer hours.
-Areas of activity include arts and culture, athletics and recreation, child care, children and family, business and economic development, communication and media, criminal justice and legal education, employment, environmental, health, housing, human relations, legal, literacy, older adult, public safety, scholarships and awards, technology, volunteer and community service.
+Areas of activity include arts and culture, athletics and recreation, child care, children and family, business and economic development, communication and media, criminal justice and legal education, employment, environmental, health, housing, human relations, legal, literacy, older adult, public safety, scholarships and awards, technology, service learning, and volunteer and community service.

-Model programs such as the USC Family of Schools, the USC Joint Educational Project, Kid Watch, USC Mission Science, USC After School Sports Connection, and the Neighborhood Academic Initiative are a few of the innovative university-community partnerships that are making a real difference in the lives of the university's neighbors.
+Model programs such as the USC Family of Schools, the USC Joint Educational Project, Kid Watch, USC Mission Science, USC After School Sports Connection, USC Community Health Fair, FUENTE Initiative, USC Health Science Expo, USC Community Education Academy, Community Based Learning Collaborative and the Neighborhood Academic Initiative are a few of the innovative university-community partnerships that are making a real difference in the lives of the university's neighbors.

-Information about these community service programs and data about the USC neighborhoods can be obtained on USCCCR's Web site (www.usc.edu/ext-relations/ccr and www.usc.edu/neighborhoods/community/programs).
+Information about these community service programs and data about the USC neighborhoods can be obtained at www.usc.edu/neighborhoods, http://www.usc.edu/ext-relations/ and www.usc.edu/neighborhoods/community/programs.

-USC is committed to working in partnership with its neighbors to build a thriving and safe social and physical environment in Central and East Los Angeles.
+USC is committed to working in partnership with its neighbors to build a thriving and safe social and physical environment.

 At least one USC athlete has won a gold medal in every summer Olympiad since 1912, making USC the only university in the world with this distinction.